nacos-group/nacos-spring-project/README.md

     }
 ```

-It's equals to below code :
+The code below has the same effect:

 ```java
 	configService.addListener(DATA_ID, DEFAULT_GROUP, new AbstractListener() {